HOW TO SAVE THE BEES THAT LIVE IN LANTANA

-In the wild, the fascinating primitively-social reed bees (Exoneura) live in hollow pithy stems.
-These bees have discovered that old stands of lantana make wonderful nest sites.
-A number of bees may nest in the hollow inside each thick dead lantana cane, individually feeding their developing babies in the nest with honey and pollen.
+Reed Bees may excavate 2 mm wide nest burrows in the pithy centres of thick dead Lantana canes near bushland.
+Many species have a primitive social behaviour, with a number of bees living in each nest.
+They individually feed their developing young in the nest with nectar and pollen.
 One bee will guard the nest entrance by blocking it with her red or black abdomen (hind segment).
 This looks like a tiny red or black spot, just inside the opening of the hollow in the cane.

-So if you are removing mature stands of lantana with thick dead canes (especially canes which have been cut back in earlier pruning operations), take a close look!
-If you see the characteristic red or black spots of the Exoneura tails and you may have found some colonies of these fascinating bees!
+So if you are removing mature stands of Lantana with thick dead canes (especially canes which have been cut back in earlier pruning operations), take a close look!
+If you see the characteristic red or black spots of the Reed Bee abdomens, you have found some colonies of these fascinating bees!